FAIR BOOK

 28.

-Collection of a minimum of five (5) different cut flowers
+Collection of cut flowers, minimum of five (5) varieties

 Judge's Choice in Class 9 Prize: $20 Gift certificate